futurechimp/cosmwasm-first-contract/README.md

  // wait for this to finish
 let account = await client.getAccount() // make sure we've got funds in the account

+// if you don't have enough funds: hitFaucet(defaultFaucetUrl, fredAddr, "SHELL");

 console.log(account.balance) // make sure there's some cash available const wasm = fs.readFileSync('contract.wasm');